 Somewhat justified in Resident Evil 2, with Sherry.
 A close examination of the rooms you see her disappear into or from will show some vent or opening that the character will note is "too small for an adult."

 Doesn't quite explain how she got into the chief's quarters when the corridor was blocked by the helicopter debris.

-Bitores Mendez in RE 4 pulls this just before his boss fight, when the camera shifts to face Leon.
+Bitores Mendez in Resident Evil 4 pulls this just before his boss fight, when the camera shifts to face Leon.

 In Resident Evil 3: Nemesis, Nikolai is sometimes present, depending on the player's path, at the gas station when it catches fire and explodes, yet still shows up unscathed later.

-In RE 4 the Merchant at one point appears in a room adjacent to one he was already in, despite not passing Leon.
+In Resident Evil 4, the Merchant at one point appears in a room adjacent to one he was already in, despite not passing Leon.

 Randomly placed enemies in Baldur's Gate pop up practically anywhere the "fog of war" covers, never appearing in areas you can see (unless you load a saved game, in which case some can even appear out of nowhere when it loads!).
-A particularly absurd example would be the hordes of Kobold Commandos that almost seem to pour out of the very walls in the Firewine Ruins.
+A particularly absurd example is the horde of Kobold Commandos that seem to pour out of the walls in the Firewine Ruins.

 Chronos from One Must Fall 2097 has a similar power, with the in-game explanation being that it's a Humongous Mecha designed for time-critical spaceship rescues.

 Reimu has an ability very similar to this in Subterranean Animism, the eleventh Touhou game, when she has Yukari helping her.
 Minus the punching, since this is a SHUMP and all that.
 This ability was later given to Yukari in a patch of Scarlet Weather Rhapsody.
 Still minus the punching, since it's still a defensive tactic.